Shared Flavors , Shared Memories

 Everything came out without being asked for.
 That was already a kind of answer.
 Photo by the author.

 The next day, after a waterfall and a winding road, my driver offered me a choice: good view with Western food, or authentic Indonesian home cooking.
-I chose the second without hesitating — something from the day before still in me, some residue of the mountain, the wooden bowls, the woman's smile.
+I chose the second without hesitating, something from the day before still in me, some residue of the mountain, the wooden bowls, the woman's smile.
 The village felt like that too.
 Small, unhurried, everyone familiar with everyone else.
-On the way my driver pointed out his house in passing — there was his dog at the gate, tail going.
-He waved.
-The dog seemed to wave back.
+On the way, my driver pointed out his house in passing.
+His dog was at the gate, wagging its tail.
+He waved without slowing down.
+He seemed to know everyone along that road, every house, every restaurant.
+It was probably why he'd recommended the one we were headed to.

 The man who brought it said something as he set it down.
 He gestured at the leaf, at everything arranged around the rice, and said the name.

-He said it means mixed.
-Rice in the center, mixed sides around it.
-And suddenly I understood.
-Nasi campur.
-I had seen those words a hundred times — on warung signs along every road in Bali, painted in sun-faded letters, read and absorbed without being heard.
+I had seen those words a hundred times on warung signs along every road in Bali, painted in sun-faded letters, read and absorbed without being heard.
 I had read it as text.
 I had never heard anyone say it aloud.

 A banana leaf plate with a mound of white rice topped with fried coconut flakes, surrounded by corn fritters, braised chicken in red sauce, quick-pickled vegetables, and a sate skewer.

-I already knew a word for mixed.
+Suddenly I realized I already knew the word.
 I just didn't know I knew it.

-Jjamppong (짬뽕) — the Korean noodle soup, fiercely red, full of seafood and heat — is a word I grew up using to mean something thrown together, combined, not quite one thing or another.
+Jjamppong (짬뽕) is a word I grew up using to mean something thrown together, combined, not quite one thing or another.
+It's also a name of my favorite Korean noodle soup, fiercely red, full of seafood and heat.
 I had read somewhere that the word itself had traveled: from a Malay root, through Japan, into Korean, each language giving it a slightly different shape.
 I understood that in theory.
 It didn't quite land.

 The dessert was two green crêpes rolled tight, pandan-colored, filled with sweet grated coconut.
 Alongside them, fried banana caramelized at the edges.
 Both on a banana leaf, naturally.
 I'm not someone who eats sweets easily.
 I ate all of it.